 When an AD user logs into Cerberus, the server will lookup this attribute on the Active Directory account to determine what virtual directories to add to the user account.

 This AD attribute can have multiple values, and each value will be added as a separate virtual directory.

 The default value will be a valid Windows directory path.
 By default, the last directory of the file path will be used for the virtual directory name, and the user will have full permissions to the directory path.

-The value can be customized into 3 separated components to customize the added virtual directory path into a full directory path, a virtual directory name, and a permissions set for the virtual directory.
+The value can be customized into 3 separate components to customize the added virtual directory path into a full directory path, a virtual directory name, and permissions set for the virtual directory.
 You can separate each component by the pipe character or an asterisk.

 For example, the value for the attribute could be:

-Just add the values up to achieve the desired permissions. e.g., Download, Upload, Rename, and Delete permissions would be (1 + 2 + 4 + 8) = 15.
+To assign the permissions to your virtual directories, just add the values up to achieve the desired permissions. e.g., Download, Upload, Rename Files, and Delete Files permissions would be (1 + 2 + 32768 + 8192) = 40963.

 Granting all permissions would be 65523.

 - Use Default Group Directories: The specified Cerberus Group will be used to determine what directories, and what settings, to apply to the AD user when they log in, including any security requirements associated with the group.
 The AD user will inherit all virtual directories and settings from the default Cerberus group.